 Using your own car in Finland

-Example: A car was driven to Poland on 1 April 2022 and to Finland on 5 April 2022.
-The time limit of six months expires on 30 September 2022.
+Example: The car was brought in by driving it to Poland on 1 April 2022 and to Finland on 5 April 2022.
+The six-month time limit runs out on 30 September 2022.

 - Customs information at the eastern border

 - The Finnish Motor Insurer's Centre: When a vehicle is imported from outside the EEA

 Government bodies and charities approved by Customs can import certain goods from outside the EU without having to pay customs duty or tax on them.
 For importation, organisations will need a licence from the Customs Authorisation Centre.